 I have often been asked, “Infectious Diseases, how do you get to a career like that?
 What brought you to it?”
 Over the years I have reflected on this and the answer is both personal and, I think, an interesting story on how one, by following their passions and inclinations, can end up in a career that was unforeseeable.

 Sitting on my bed in our Southwest Philadelphia row-home, a “blue-collar”, working neighborhood, I distinctly recall looking at a medical careers brochure I had picked up at a career fair that afternoon at Central High School.
 At 16 years-old I had no idea what the medical field was about.
 No doubt that the loss of a close cousin at 5yrs-old to pneumonia and a vivacious aunt at 16 yrs-old to meningococcal meningitis (both treatable bacterial infections) suggested a biological injustice that begged understanding.
 We were a lower middle-class, blue-collar working family and no one had even graduated college in our generation or that preceding.
 I was interested in most things, both the liberal arts and the sciences.
 In junior high and high school, my outside school passions were astronomy, archaeology, paleontology, and history.
 You could say that everything that fascinated me were hypotheticals – – things that could not be touched; things that are objects of speculation.
+You cannot touch a star or another planet.
+History is past, Likewise dinosaurs.
 Certainly, that was a lead in to my current daily preoccupations with microscopical and submicroscopical things–cells, molecules (medicines), and microbes.
 To function in my job, you must first “believe” this universe of the miniscule even exists.
 You cannot directly see or touch most of it.
-There is a leap of faith in the science of it.
+There is a leap of faith in the science and application of it.

 But, on that seminal afternoon, my mind raced at the prospect of thinking like a doctor.
 How did a physician enter the room of a sick or injured individual and ask the right questions about the person and their problems such that upon exiting the room they had built a list of possible explanations and an action plan to relieve suffering while reversing the physical damage?
 Training to synthesize knowledge in chemistry, anatomy, systemic physiology of tissues, organ functions, disease, pharmacology (drug science), and much, much more, into a coherent hypothesis on the patient that brought them to the best outcome (even saving a life) was more than enthralling.
 It was miraculous.
 It was magic.
 I could think of no greater nor more worthy challenge.
 And, on a personal level, immersion in these matters even allowed proximity to the mysteries of life and death.
 It would not be just a job, but a personal journey to places unavailable to most people.
 To the inner core of the human experience, life itself.
 “Sign me up.”